Skip to content

 Struct types#

-Decoding and encoding supports the following types:
+Decoding and encoding support the following types:

 • std::tuple<TN...>